Search authors by name

 I am a former music journalist, recent creative writing graduate, originally from Vilnius, Lithuania, but currently living in London, UK.
 At the moment I am mostly focused on sci-fi and found poetry, but in general my tastes in literature (and music, and all forms of art) are very eclectic.

 I live on an old farm in the rural north west of Northern Ireland - three miles outside a tiny town which nestles quietly at the foot of the Sperrin Mountains.
-Originally a farmer, I studied English Literature at university and then fell head over heels in love with theatre.
-I've worked freelance in both the US and NI, lectured in theatre (and worked as a playwright) for 25+ years.
+Originally a farmer, I studied English Literature at university, then fell head over heels in love with theatre.
+I've worked freelance in both the US and NI, lecturing in theatre (and working as a playwright) for 25+ years.
 I left full-time education 6 years ago and now work freelance as a writer, photographer and voice actor.
 I also make short films and write for the BBC.
-In 2019, I was artist in residence for a wonderful 600 square acres of ancient forest - developing projects that allowed all age groups to understand, relate to and learn from the natural environment.
-The Poetry Marathon completely changed my creative focus eight years ago when I completed my first full marathon, and I’m truly grateful to both Caitlin and Jacob for that.
-I’ve just launched ‘Walking Off the Land’ (my debut collection of poetry), which is published by Hedgehog Poetry Press) on 21st June 2021.
+In 2019, I was artist in residence for 600 wonderful acres of ancient forest - designing projects to engage all age groups with the natural world.
+The Poetry Marathon completely changed my creative focus nine years ago when I completed my first full marathon, and I’m beyond grateful to both Caitlin and Jacob for that.
+I launched ‘Walking Off the Land’ (my debut collection of poetry published by Hedgehog Poetry Press) on 21st June 2021.
 I have two collections coming out later this year - 'Unexpected Item in the Bagging Area' (collected poems in English) and Pòames (poetry in Ulster Scots).